WesleyYep/exchange/docs/exchange-order-matcher.md

 # Configuration

-The instruments that an ExchangeNode keeps an OrderBook for are configured in using the System property 'instrumentCSL' which is setup in exchange.properties
+The instruments that an OrderMatcher keeps an OrderBook for are configured in using the System property 'instrumentCSL' which is setup in exchange.properties

 The hostname of the rabbit s